Unity-Technologies/ml-agents/docs/Migrating.md

 #### Steps to Migrate
 * In order to be able to train, make sure both your ML-Agents Python package and UnitySDK code come from the v0.11 release.
 Training will not work, for example, if you update the ML-Agents Python package, and only update the API Version in UnitySDK.
 * If your Agents used visual observations, you must add a CameraSensorComponent corresponding to each old Camera in the Agent's camera list (and similarly for RenderTextures).
-* Since Brains ScriptableObjects have been removed, you will need to delete all the Brain ScriptableObjects from your `Assets` folder.
-Then, add a `Behavior Parameters` component to your `Agent` GameObject.
+* Since Brain ScriptableObjects have been removed, you will need to delete all the Brain ScriptableObjects from your `Assets` folder.
+Then, add a `Behavior Parameters` component to each `Agent` GameObject.
 You will then need to complete the fields on the new `Behavior Parameters` component with the BrainParameters of the old Brain.

 ## Migrating from ML-Agents toolkit v0.9 to v0.10